gtk-rs/gtk4-rs/book/src/libadwaita.md

 # Libadwaita

-If you target a certain platform with your GUI you will want to follow the platform's [Human Interface Guidelines](https://en.wikipedia.org/wiki/Human_interface_guidelines) (HIG).
+If you target a certain platform with your GUI, you will want to follow the platform's [Human Interface Guidelines](https://en.wikipedia.org/wiki/Human_interface_guidelines) (HIG).
 With a GTK application, chances are the platform is either [elementary OS](https://elementary.io) or [GNOME](https://www.gnome.org/).
 In this chapter we will discuss how to follow GNOME's [HIG](https://developer.gnome.org/hig/) with [libadwaita](https://gnome.pages.gitlab.gnome.org/libadwaita/doc/1-latest/).

-Libadwaita is a GTK 4 library implementing the GNOME HIG, complementing GTK.
+Libadwaita is a GTK 4 library which:
-It:
 - provides widgets to better follow GNOME's HIG
 - provides widgets to let application [adapt their UI](https://gnome.pages.gitlab.gnome.org/libadwaita/doc/main/adaptive-layouts.html) between desktop and mobile devices
 - integrates the Adwaita stylesheet